gary-archer/oauth.cloudnative.base/README.md

 ## 4. Container Storage High Availability

-Store the data in pods rather than nodes, and retain high availability.
+Store the data in clustered pods rather than nodes, and retain high availability.

 ## 5. Scalability